This vegan butternut squash mac and cheese is so creamy and delicious! It is also pretty quick to make!

 I also do not use cashews in this recipe as the butternut squash is already creamy enough and works incredibly well!

-I hope you enjoy making this easy and creamy vegan butternut squash mac and cheese as much as I enjoy eating it!
+I hope you enjoy making this easy and creamy nut-free butternut squash vegan mac and cheese as much as I enjoy eating it!

 What Type Of Milk To Use In The Butternut Squash Pasta

 A lot of recipes call for cashews in order to make the vegan butternut squash mac and cheese creamy, but I do not find it necessary!